Do Banks Run Credit Checks for a Checking Account?

 Unpaid Negative Balance on a Previous Bank Account

 As mentioned, banks aren’t officially loaning money to checking account holders — but if you maintain a negative balance on an account and never pay that money back, the financial institution is on the hook for that loss.
-For this reason, negative balances on existing or previous accounts can spell rejection when you’re applying for a new one.
+For this reason, negative balances on existing or previous accounts can spell rejection for a new one.

 Abusing Overdraft Privileges

-On a similar note, overdrafting again and again taxes a bank’s ability to stay in the black on your account.
+On a similar note, overdrafting again and again hinders a bank’s ability to stay in the black on your account.
 That goes double if you’ve avoided paying overdraft fees or other charges associated with your behavior.

 Fraudulent Activity on Previous Accounts